Fleet Security Cost & Pricing

 How much does a fleet security assessment cost?+

 A single-site fleet security assessment costs $3,000 to $8,000 in 2026.
 A multi-site regional assessment covering 5 to 25 facilities costs $10,000 to $30,000.
 Comparable assessments from Tier-1 consulting firms like Pinkerton, Kroll, or Control Risks typically run $30,000 to $75,000 for the same scope.
-Fleet Security Group offers a free Fleet Vulnerability Assessment for qualified fleets — a $25,000 value — to demonstrate the diagnostic before any engagement.
+Fleet Security Group offers a free Fleet Vulnerability Assessment for qualified fleets — a $25,000 market value — to demonstrate the diagnostic before any engagement.

 What does fractional security leadership cost?+